Wondering what travel bloggers do? Here’s a day in my life

-7.30am – If our morning routine goes to plan I check my iPhone for emails, Twitter and Facebook messages, and save some pins on Pinterest in between making a packed lunch for three-year-old Baby and checking school/nursery bags.
+7.30am – If our morning routine goes to plan I check my iPhone for emails, Twitter and Facebook messages, and save some pins on Pinterest in between checking school bags.

-9am – Once the kids are at school and nursery my first task is to catch up on any emails I’ve not cracked from the day before.
-I get about 30 emails a day from various sources:
+8.45am – Once the kids are at school my first task is to catch up on any emails I’ve not cracked from the day before.
+I get about 50 emails a day from various sources:

 - companies who want reviews, advertising or coverage for press releases

-- people posing as bloggers who actually work for companies who want free advertising on my blog (yep – people do this)
+- people posing as bloggers offering me guest posts who actually work for companies who want free advertising (yep – people do this)